DigitalKwarts/classy/README.md

 ![alt tag](http://i.imgur.com/2TgPJNk.png)

-Light, well-structured wordpress theme framework based on “Laravel Blade” template engine and on conception to separate template logic from view.
+Classy is a framework for building wordpress themes, based on [Blade](https://laravel.com/docs/5.1/blade) template engine.
+It's fast with beautiful architecture that allows you to write less code and focus more on project itself.
+It doesn't provide frontend boilerplate, since every project needs its own, instead it handles all architecture, providing an elegant way to separate logic from view.

 ### Why Blade?